Skip to main content

 model_store.staging.cleanup_on_deactivate

 Controls automatic eviction of idle staged copies.
 Default true (recommended): when a model is shut down, or at node startup, idle staged copies beyond the staging_keep_recent_gb budget are deleted, keeping the cache warm but bounded.
-Set to false to keep every staged copy and reclaim disk only via POST /store/purge-staging.
+Set to false to skip those lifecycle passes.
+Pre-download capacity safety still reclaims idle copies when required to fit a new model without filling the filesystem.
 See Staging Cache and Disk Management.

 model_store.staging.staging_keep_recent_gb

 Recency budget in GiB for idle staged copies (default 40).
 Eviction keeps the newest idle copies up to this size and deletes the rest; 0 evicts everything not in use, and larger values keep more models warm on big-disk nodes.
-Applies only when cleanup_on_deactivate is true.
+Applies to lifecycle cleanup when cleanup_on_deactivate is true; the pre-download capacity guard may override this grace budget.

 Typical Flow